 The order of your CV is also important.
 The most preferred order is in reverse chronological order, with your most recent job shown first.
 If you have recently graduated, then your education and degree should be featured on the first page.
 This makes it more attractive, especially to recruiters looking to fill positions with recent graduates.

 If you have many work experiences, only include those which are relevant to the type of work you are looking to get into, or you can risk having too many pages with unnecessary experiences taking up too much space.
-On the other hand, if you have minimal work experience, try leading with your education history first and then your work experience afterwards.
+On the other hand, if you have minimal work experience, try leading with your education history first and then your work experience afterward.

 Keep to a Reasonable Length